 The blowholes were surprising and fun.
 I had seen blowholes before, but it was the first time that I could stand on top of one and experience the strength.
 It was so powerful that it disfigured my face.
 It felt like I was on the fastest roller coaster ever!

 The big platforms at Natural Bridge and the Gap ruin a bit the charm of the area when you arrive there after spending the full day in pure nature.
-I wasn’t seduced at all when we arrived on the carpark.
+I wasn’t seduced at all when we arrived at the carpark.
 But I changed my mind as we got closer to the edge.
 The platforms allow getting incredible views of the cliffs and the smashing waves in a safe environment.
 With the strong wind, we wouldn’t have been able to go near the edge to watch the great show.

 The perfect postcards beach of Two People Bay Reserve